fresns/docs/language-pack/en.md

     "accountError": "Account Error",
     "accountInfo": "By registering, you agree to the terms and conditions of this site", "accountPolicies": "Privacy & Terms",
-    "accountPoliciesTerms": "Terms",
+    "accountPoliciesError": "Please confirm that you have read and agree to the Terms and Data Policy.", "accountPoliciesTerms": "Terms",
     "accountPoliciesPrivacy": "Data Policy",
     "accountPoliciesCookies": "Cookies Policy",